clasqm/amb-utils/README.md

 ~~~~
 AMBRARY 256
 ~~~~
 Accepted values are 256, 512 and 1024.
 Again, the highest number given is used.
-If AMB ever takes off to the extent that you need more space than that, you will probably need a more sophisticated launcher program.
+If AMB ever takes off to the extent that you need to access more ebooks than that, you will probably need a more sophisticated launcher program.

 Parameters may be given in any order.
 AMBRARY D: 512 and AMBRARY 512 D: work exactly the same.

 AMBRARY /D: or AMBRARY --1024 or AMBRARY -F: /256 will all work, since these traditional parameter indicators are ignored.

-AMBRARY /? or AMBRARY --HELP provides onscreen help.
+AMBRARY /? or AMBRARY --HELP provides further onscreen help for newer parameters.

 --------------------------------------------------------